Pre & Post Workout Nutrition - Foods To Eat Before & After Exercise

 • Whey protein

 You can always prepare your oatmeal with apple juice instead of water, include one whole egg in with your scrambled egg whites for flavor or put fruit in your cottage cheese.
-You can spend all day, everyday in the gym but if you don't eat what your body needs, it defeats the purpose.
-Don't just focus on obtaining perfect abs or winning a bodybuilding contest, but to feel good in general and make the most of the work you put in at the gym.
-Its a win-win situation when you eat and exercise optimally since your immune system is stronger to fight off illnesses.
+You can spend all day, everyday in the gym but if you don’t eat what your body needs, it defeats the purpose.
+Don’t just focus on obtaining perfect abs or winning a bodybuilding contest, but to feel good in general and make the most of the work you put in at the gym.
+It’s a win-win situation when you eat and exercise optimally since your immune system is stronger to fight off illnesses.
 You also gain more energy and have an all around more productive day!